Servant leadership is a dirty little phrase that has slipped into evangelical culture like a silk pillow over the face.

 Servant lordship highlights what we all need to see: that the gospel of feminism is not the gospel of Jesus.

-For another helpful take on this that interacts with the thin, soft complementarianism of Aimee Byrd, we recommend Doug Wilson’s article, The Great Servant Leadership Mistake.
+For another helpful take on this topic, interacting with the feminism (aka thin complementarianism) of Aimee Byrd, we recommend Doug Wilson’s article, The Great Servant Leadership Mistake.